TRIP LEADERS

 LINDA LEE

 I have been involved with PasstoPass since 2020.
-In that time, I have observed firsthand the impact that the camaraderie of PD hikers, the goal of completing the hikes, the support and sharing amongst the hikers, and the laughter and fun have had on individuals living with PD.
+In that time, I have observed firsthand the impact that the goals of preparing for and completing the hikes, the support and sharing amongst the hikers, and the laughter and fun have had on individuals living with PD.
 I look forward to continuing to share the love of the mountains, the love of adventure and the love of a challenge with others on the PasstoPass hikes this summer!

 Bellevue WA – I am a retired corporate lawyer who finds special joy in outdoor adventures, particularly wilderness experiences.
 The opportunity to help others experience that joy is a very gratifying.
 I will be 74 when we hike in 2022.
 My wife and I moved to Washington State in 1980 and have experienced many outdoor adventures together and with our kids over the years, in the Pacific NW and far beyond.
 In recent years we have done more expedition and wilderness sea kayak trips than backpacking, but among my (our) favorite backpacking adventures have been two completions of the Wonderland Trail (once in each direction), Section J of the PCT from Snoqualmie Pass to Stevens Pass, several trips into the upper Enchantments, the Goat Rocks Wilderness section of the PCT, the Coast-to-Coast walk across northern England, and the Olympic Coast North trail.
 I also enjoy day hikes, snowshoeing, X-C skiing, kayak day paddles, and playing pickleball.